Blaine Robison, M.A.

 Now: Grk. de, conj. afterward: Grk. husteros, in a state or condition of being subsequent.
 The adjective does not convey a sense of time, but in context the following action would have occurred fairly immediately. he appeared: Grk. phaneroō, aor. pass., to be in a state or condition that makes observation possible. to the eleven: Grk. hendeka, the number eleven, a reference to the original disciples minus Judas. as they were reclining at table: Grk. anakeimai (Heb. shakab), pres. mid. part., to lie down and in this instance to recline at a table for eating.
 See the note on 14:18.
 The fact the disciples were reclining suggests they were eating a festival meal, since non-festival meals were normally eaten while sitting.

-to all creation: Grk. ktsis, the product of a creative act, creation.
-In a special sense ktsis refers to an orderly system or arrangement produced by humans, i.e., human institutions.
-In other words no aspect of human existence should be left untouched by the good news.
+to all: Grk. pas, adj., comprehensive in scope, but without statistical emphasis; all, every. creation: Grk. ho ktsis, the product of a creative act, creation.
+The noun is used primarily of God's creation of the universe, whether of individual things or beings, or the sum total of everything created.
+In a special sense ktsis refers to an orderly system or arrangement produced by humans, i.e., human institutions (cf. 1Pet 2:13).
+In other words, all humans were to receive the good news and no human institution was to be left untouched by the good news.
 This version of the Great Commission (cf. Matt 28:19–20) is probably closest to the one given in Luke 24:47, "that repentance for forgiveness of sins would be proclaimed in His name to all the nations, beginning from Jerusalem."
 Mark's testimony of Yeshua's life and ministry ends where it began.

 16 "The one having trusted and having been immersed will be saved; but the one having disbelieved will be condemned.